petitmi/petitmi.github.io/content/bread/20230913-community-group-buying/index.md

 Furthermore, it's crucial to proactively **forecast and manage risk**.
 Risks originate from both external and internal environments, such as weather, politics, and internal corruption, with varying degrees and impacts.
 During the COVID-19 pandemic, the highest risk factor was regional lockdowns, which could result in overstocking or excessive demand fluctuations.

-Apart from these considerations, **route optimization**, including *geodata analysis*, and **inventory optimization**, including *dynamic programming*, should also be explored.
+Apart from these considerations, **route optimization**, including *geodata analysis*, and **inventory optimization**, including **dynamic programming**, should also be explored.

 ### 4. Quality Optimization

 The community group-buying model offers lower prices and reasonable delivery times, which are its primary advantages.
 However, lower prices often coincide with lower product quality, which can deter regular customers.

 To implement quality analysis, the first step is to establish an indicator that reflects the quality status.
 The most common indicator is the **refund rate**, which calculates the number of refunds for SKUs, orders, or users.
-It's caliber is *the number of SKUs/orders/users returned divided by the total number of sales/fulfillments on the date of sale/date of fulfillment*.
+Its caliber is {{< katex >}}\\(\frac{returned \enspace SKUs/orders/users}{sales/fulfillments \enspace on \enspace the \enspace fulfilling \enspace day}\\).

 However, this indicator has a **latency** issue.
 Consider a scenario where you purchase a box of grapes, only to discover two days later that they are spoiled and need to be returned.
 Due to your schedule, it takes another day before you can return the item.
 This results in a three-day lag in the indicator.
 The indicator becomes accurate and stable only after the refund window has closed.

 In this context, the second step involves **revising or predicting** this refund rate indicator to solve the latency issue.
-Initially, basic *time series analysis* can be employed for revision.
-However, as the business matures, more *advanced machine learning* and *causal inference methods* are required for prediction.
+Initially, basic time series analysis can be employed for revision.
+However, as the business matures, more advanced machine learning and causal inference methods are required for prediction.

 Basically, when predicting this indicator, we have already been engaged in the quality analysis.
 We analyzes **suppliers** and different **segments of the supply chain** to identify the key factors influencing product quality.